-For more than three decades, IGI has maintained a steadfast commitment to the truth, uncovering crucial facts that have influenced high-stakes legal battles and shaped major events- while always upholding the highest ethical standards.
+For more than three decades, Investigative Group International (IGI) has maintained a steadfast commitment to the truth, uncovering crucial facts that have influenced high-stakes legal battles and shaped major events- while always upholding the highest ethical standards.
 IGI has retained its position of leadership in the industry even as the business has evolved over time, and in recent years the firm has expanded its presence and client base throughout the United States and abroad.

 Since its creation, IGI has distinguished itself through its use of an expert team of analysts, investigators, accountants, and public relations specialists – supervised by experienced former prosecutors committed to strict adherence to the rules of professional conduct – to gather facts, produce sophisticated analyses, and provide technical expertise to help clients.